SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

     }
 ~~~

 In the code above, we assign the `selectedCellIndexPath` property to the `indexPath` value.
 Then get the current selected `currentMedia` object from the `mediaList` array using the `indexPath` param of this method.
-Moreover, check if the `currentMedia` object is the same as `self.selectedMedia` property.
+Reset the downloaded file data and data offset value(for tracking file download progress) if the `currentMedia` object isn't the same as `self.selectedMedia` property.

-If not, reset the `previousOffset` and `fileData` properties and update the `self.selectedMedia` object with the `currentMedia`.
-Lastly, invoke the `reloadData` method to reload everything in the table view.

 Once you finish the steps above, we continue to implement the `downloadBtnAction:` method as shown below: